 Anesthesia for Pediatric Patients

 At CEP America, our anesthesiologists are specifically trained and board certified to take care of and look after the well-being of our pediatric population.
-Additionally there is a pediatric anesthesiologist on call 24 hours a day, 7 days a week, 365 days a year for emergency care of pediatric patients.
 We not only provide services in the operating room, but throughout the hospital, including the MRI/CT scanner, intensive care units, and other non-surgical areas.

 Frequently Asked Questions about Anesthesia for Pediatric Patients: